Onterrio Smith

-Smith spent 2006's training camp with the Winnipeg Blue Bombers of the Canadian Football League.
+Smith spent 2006's training camp with the Winnipeg Blue Bombers of the Canadian Football League (CFL).

-High school career
+Early life

 Smith attended Grant Union High School where he was teammates with Wide receivers Donté Stallworth and Paris Warren and Arena Football League player Chad Elliot.
 Smith helped his team to the sectional championship as a sophomore, rushing for over 1,000 yards and scoring 16 touchdowns.

 He crushed the competition in his senior year leading the Pacers to a 10-1-1 record.
 Smith rushed for 3,125 yards and 53 touchdowns plus 7 more receiving touchdowns.
 On defense that same year he had 74 tackles.

 Smith was SuperPrep All-American and a two-time All-State pick.
-He also established career marks with 6,178 yards rushing and 99 scores … Posted a single-game rushing best of 373 yards against Yuba City, and scored 6 touchdowns in three different games … Named the 1998 All-City Offensive Player of the Year and league MVP … Also started two years at defensive back.
+He also established career marks with 6,178 yards rushing and 99 scores ...
+Posted a single-game rushing best of 373 yards against Yuba City, and scored 6 touchdowns in three different games ...
+Named the 1998 All-City Offensive Player of the Year and league MVP ...
+Also started two years at defensive back.
 Coming out of high school, he was the most recruited player in the country.

 Smith also played on the Pacers basketball team though his skills on the hard-wood did not match his skills on turf.
 In March 1999 Smith and the Pacers played in the state championship game against a Dominguez High (Compton, California) team that featured future NBA center Tyson Chandler.
 Smith came off of the bench shooting 6-9 from the field, scoring 13 points, with 4 rebounds, & 2 assists in 18 minutes.
-Grant lost to Dominguez 72-59.
+Grant lost to Dominguez 72–59.

 College career

-Smith originally attended the University of Tennessee, however, he was kicked off the team by Head coach Phillip Fulmer and transferred to the University of Oregon.
-While at Tennessee, Smith was teammates with Quarterback Tee Martin and fellow Running back Jamal Lewis.
+Smith originally attended the University of Tennessee, however, he was kicked off the team by head coach Phillip Fulmer and transferred to the University of Oregon.
+While at Tennessee, Smith was teammates with quarterback Tee Martin and fellow Running back Jamal Lewis.

-In his two seasons at Oregon, Smith rushed 419 times for 2,199 yards and 19 touchdowns, which ranked seventh on the school’s all-time rushing list at the time of his graduation.
+In his two seasons at Oregon, Smith rushed 419 times for 2,199 yards and 19 touchdowns, which ranked seventh on the school's all-time rushing list at the time of his graduation.
 During his senior season at Oregon, he was an All-Pac-10 First-team selection, as well as team MVP.